 In coming months, PayID will become part of your participating financial institution’s normal mobile or online banking.
 It will help you make payments to and from the account of your choice without having to remember, find or share your BSB and account number.
 Or ask anyone else for theirs.

-Your PayID is a number unique to you, registered with your bank, that will be securely linked to your nominated bank account.
+Your PayID is information unique to you, like your phone number, email or ABN, that can be securely linked to your nominated bank account.

 Your PayID can be the same number as your phone number, your email or your ABN.
 Just check with your financial institution which options they offer.
 The key is to choose something you can easily remember.

 The first step is to create your PayID.
 Your bank, building society or credit union will let you know when you can do this and you’ll be able to do it within your usual mobile or internet banking.

 Once you have created your PayID, the next time you want someone to pay money into your account, you simply ask them to pay it to your PayID.
 And if you need to pay someone else, simply ask them for their PayID.

 The option to pay to a PayID will appear within your normal mobile or online banking.
 Every bank does this slightly differently.
 In some, the ability to pay a PayID will automatically appear as an option.
 In others, you may be required to choose an Osko payment first.
 Over time, we expect other payments products and services will include the option to pay a PayID.

 When you enter a PayID, the name of the person who owns that PayID will be automatically shown.
 All you have to do is simply confirm it’s the right person as part of authorising the transaction.
 Once approved, your bank will securely communicate with theirs, sending the money into their account.
 And as part of an Osko payment, the money will be transferred and ready to use, usually within a minute.